-Prerequisite(s): None (a student does not need to be enrolled in a music class to take this course) One Semester: .5 Credit Open to Grades 11-12 the one hit wonders in genres from rockabilly to psychedelia, punk, metal, pop, country rock and beyond.
-This is a listening intensive course also.
-Part of the work will be to develop critical listening skills and project-based learning.
+Prerequisite(s): None (a student does not need to be enrolled in a music class to take this course) One Semester: .5 Credit Open to Grades 9-12

 This course will introduce students to the History of Music: Rock and Roll.
 Students will learn where rock music started, how it emerged and evolved, its highs and lows, its outlaws and visionaries, and how it changed social history.
-Students will get a chance to explore many of the revolutionary artists who defined rock 'n' roll, as well as
+Students will get a chance to explore many of the revolutionary artists who defined rock 'n' roll, as well as the one hit wonders in genres from rockabilly to psychedelia, punk, metal, pop, country rock and beyond.
+This is a listening intensive course also.
+Part of the work will be to develop critical listening skills and project-based learning.

-FOREIGN LANGUAGE
+WORLD LANGUAGE